 - High blood pressure

-- 2- to 3-fold increased risk of heart attack and stroke
+- Two- to three-fold increased risk of heart attack and stroke

 - Depression and irritability